freebsd/pkg/external/curl/docs/DEPRECATE.md

 as soon as possible and explain to us why this is a problem for you and how your use case cannot be satisfied properly using a workaround.

-## TLS libraries without 1.3 support

-curl drops support for TLS libraries without TLS 1.3 capability after May 2025.

-It requires that a curl build using the library should be able to negotiate and use TLS 1.3, or else it is not good enough.

-As of May 2024, the libraries that need to get fixed to remain supported after May 2025 are: BearSSL and Secure Transport.

-## msh3 support

-The msh3 backed for QUIC and HTTP/3 was introduced in April 2022 but has never been made to work properly.
-It has seen no visible traction or developer activity from the msh3 main author (or anyone else seemingly interested) in two years.
-As a non-functional backend, it only adds friction and "weight" to the development and maintenance.

-Meanwhile, we have a fully working backend in the ngtcp2 one and we have two fully working backends in OpenSSL-QUIC and quiche well on their way of ending their experimental status in a future.

-We remove msh3 support from the curl source tree in July 2025.

 ## winbuild build system

 curl drops support for the winbuild build method after September 2025.